dls0122/dls0122.github.io/CS402/dls0122-homework1/README.md

 <br>[tex.din](http://www.cs.iit.edu/~virgil/cs470/varia/traces/benchmarks/tex.din)
 <br>The first file contains the trace obtained by executing Spice, the popular general-purpose, open-source analog electronic circuit simulator, and the second one comes from TeX, the ever so popular typesetting application.

 <br>Each line in the file has two fields: the first field indicates what kind of operation the CPU performs (read, write, etc.), and the second field is the address.
-Here is <br>what the number in the first field means:
+Here is what the number in the first field means:
 <br>0: read data
 <br>1: write data
 <br>2: instruction fetch